julienboulay/ngx-barcode-scanner/README.md

 ## Known issues

-Access to the camera is restricted on iOS when running in a Progressive Web App.
+Access to the camera (getUserMedia API) is restricted on iOS when running in a Progressive Web App or in browsers different than Safari.
 Live streaming will not work in this case.

 ## FAQ